runo-hr/Diction-and-Dictionary-Scrapping/README.md

 jinja passes data from Flask backend to HTML tags.

 #### GIT
-For pushing changes from local working directory to this GitHub repo.
+For pushing changes from local working directory to this repo.

 ## Concepts that will be covered
 1. Web Scraping